teddyf/game/README.md

 Bugs: Sometimes player can't shoot in a rendition a week ago but I think I squashed that bug.
 Player shots can damage its own ship if the ship is moving.
 This is not common but it does occur.

 All in all, I really enjoyed this assignment.
 Wasn't too challenging and was rather fun.
 I wish we were given a better example in order to make learning javafx easier.

-README.md

-your impressions of the assignment to help improve it in the future